United States Air Force: K – Tanker

-The USAF's KC-135 and KC-10 aerial refueling aircraft are based on civilian jets.
+The USAF's KC-135 and KC-46 aerial refueling aircraft are based on civilian jets.
 The USAF aircraft are equipped primarily for providing the fuel via a tail-mounted refueling boom, and can be equipped with "probe and drogue" refueling systems.
 Air-to-air refueling is extensively used in large-scale operations and also used in normal operations; fighters, bombers, and cargo aircraft rely heavily on the lesser-known "tanker" aircraft.
 This makes these aircraft an essential part of the Air Force's global mobility and the U.S. force projection.
-The KC-46A Pegasus began to be delivered to USAF units starting in 2019.
+The KC-10A Extender was retired in 2024.
+The KC-46A Pegasus began to be delivered to USAF units in 2019.